ergogen/ergogen/docs/reference.md

 Finally, the `pcbs` section is used to configure KiCAD PCB templates.

 In the following, we'll have an in-depth discussion about each of these.
-Of course, if the declarative nature of the config causes unnecessary repetition (despite the built-in YAML references, and the ergogen-based inheritance detailed below), there's nothing stopping you from writing code that generates the config.
+Of course, if the declarative nature of the config causes unnecessary repetition (despite the built-in YAML references, and the Ergogen-based inheritance detailed below), there's nothing stopping you from writing code that generates the config.
 It brings the game to yet another abstraction level higher, so that you can use branching, loops, and parametric functions to compose a "drier" keyboard definition.